-Curriculum Development And Instruction –
+Curriculum Development And Instruction – edd548 (3 credits)

-- Compare constructivist and traditional approaches to curriculum development.
+Compare constructivist and traditional approaches to curriculum development.

 Managing Curriculum and School Reform

-- Identify steps in managing the curriculum development process.
+Identify steps in managing the curriculum development process.

-- Describe educational reform movements.
+Describe educational reform movements.

-- Evaluate the effect school reform has on curriculum and instruction.
+Evaluate the effect school reform has on curriculum and instruction.

 Implementing Curriculum in the Classroom

-- Describe long-range, unit, and daily planning.
+Describe long-range, unit, and daily planning.

-- Examine different methods of assessments.
+Examine different methods of assessment.

 Role of Curriculum in Education

 Compare the role of schooling at the elementary, middle, and high school levels.

 Examine curriculum at the elementary, middle, and high school levels.

-- Align content area curriculum to state and national standards.
+Align content area curriculum to state and national standards.

 Technology and Curriculum

-- Examine issues to consider when selecting curriculum materials for the classroom.
+Examine issues to consider when selecting curriculum materials for the classroom.

-- Describe the textbook selection process.
+Describe the textbook selection process.

-- Analyze ways to adapt technology use in the classroom.
+Analyze ways to adapt technology use in the classroom.

-- All objectives apply.
+All objectives apply.

 The University of Phoenix reserves the right to modify courses.

-- While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+While widely available, not all programs are available in all locations or in both online and on-campus formats.
+Please check with a University Enrollment Representative.